SmartThingsCommunity/smartthings-cli/packages/cli/doc/configuration.md

 The CLI uses [log4js](https://log4js-node.github.io/log4js-node/) for logging.

-Logging is configured using the `logging` key in the config file.
-The value of this key is passed directly to log4js so any valid log4js configuration can be used here.
+Logging is configured using a YAML file called `logging.yaml` in the same location as the config file mentioned above.
+The contents of this file are passed directly to log4js so any valid log4js configuration can be included here.
 The following categories are used in the CLI:

 * rest-client - This category is used for the SDK that interfaces with the API.
   Turn this on to see detailed information for HTTP calls are made to SmartThings.
 * cli - This is the generic logger used by the CLI.

-There are other categories and more may be added later.